 There are still several sections of MKSAP that I’d like to read and I’m considering working through these for my own benefit.
 They include Dermatology, General Internal Medicine, and Rheumatology.
 It takes me about a week or 15 hours to go through a MKSAP chapter but I feel like these sections would be valuable.

 I also just completed the 8-hour Medication-Assisted Treatment (MAT) training from the American Society of Addiction Medicine.
 It was excellent.
-I’ve started the 16-hour training but it seems that there’s quite a few bugs and missing videos.
+I’ve started the 16-hour training but it seems that there are quite a few bugs and missing videos.
 I decided to do this on my own–it had nothing to do with the DMS program though our first reading assignment and writing prompt for the professionalism course was on the opioid epidemic.

 So I now have an X-waiver and have started prescribing buprenorphine for opiate use disorder.
 So far, I only have one patient on my roster.
 But it’s kind of interesting how it all came together.
 He was very frank about his addiction and need for help.
 He told me that he spends most of his day trying to secure his next dose and that he just couldn’t take it anymore.
 It was a great feeling to be able to help him myself rather than scrambling to refer him somewhere before he had a bad outcome.

-This gets at the core of why I chose to pursue advanced clinical training as a Doctor of Medical Science.
+This gets to the core of why I chose to pursue advanced clinical training as a Doctor of Medical Science.
 I wanted to help people.
 I was already pretty capable as a seasoned PA but medicine is so complex that there’s always more to learn.
 And if you don’t keep learning, what you once thought you knew quickly fades or becomes outdated.